bootsareme/y-cruncher-codespaces/README.md

 ```

 Even then, attempts with `wget` often fail because of domain name resolution errors.
 This repository eliminates all the stress of setting up y-cruncher in Codespaces.
 Simply deploy a Codespaces machine and clone this repository, then run the y-cruncher binary straight from the source.

+## Starting y-cruncher
+In the root directory of this repository, lives the y-cruncher entrypoint executable.
+Codespaces by default uses non-root permissions for all of the files.
+Therfore, you must use `sudo` on the directory to get y-cruncher going.